-Slated to open in the Financial District next spring, Restaurant Shelter will give San Francisco diners a fascinating glimpse of the stark realities of urban destitutional dining in a sleek, earth-toned post-modern setting.
+Slated to open in the Financial District next spring, Restaurant Shelter is sure to give downtown diners a fascinating glimpse of the stark realities of urban destitutional dining in a sleek, earth-toned post-modern setting.

 “We know that the anxiety and stress of poverty can really help to build an appetite and we imagine that homeless people, when they finally do get something to eat, must really enjoy the experience.” said chef-owner Harlan Krupotke.

 Shelter, the newest member of the Harlan Krupotke family of themed reality restaurants, attempts to “fully immerse diners in the authentic urgency and passion of the homelessness experience”.

 At Shelter, chef Krupotke and menu-architect Kimberly Kay Winneford have combined their respective talents to create a dining experience uniquely designed to evoke the American homeless experience as seen through the eyes of Neo-realist designer Arlo Fiske.